 This is a review of the phenomenal Fidelity Research XF-1 moving coil step-up transformer.
-The short story – if you ever see one of these, just get it.
+The short story – if you ever see one of these, grab it!

 Fidelity Research is one of the most iconic and revered names in vinyl.
-No other brand has quite the same revered status and FR cartridges and step-up transformers have become legendary, for many good reasons.
+No other brand has quite the same status and FR cartridges and step-up transformers have become legendary in audio circles, for many good reasons.

 The tiny output signals from moving coil cartridges can be amplified by conventional means, with active electronics.
 Alternatively, part of that job can be handled by a transformer.
 The advantages of using a transformer are that they are essentially noiseless, passive devices, adding no hash, hum or hiss of their own.
 Nor do they add any coloration, being essentially just long coils of wire, wound onto metal cores.

 This signal boosting can be done with active electronics, but it takes some very, very good active electronics to even come close to the level of transparency and lack of noise achievable with a transformer.
 And by very, very good, we in turn mean very, very expensive.
 Just don’t expect your Cambridge Audio phono preamplifier to be in the same sonic universe as a transformer, it’s just not possible.

 Transformers are optimised to work with cartridges with a specific range of coil impedance.
 Fidelity Research offered the XF-1 in three varieties: low, medium and high impedance.
 My personal example is the XF-1 ‘M’, designed for use with cartridges with an internal impedance of 4-18 Ohms.
 This is arguably the most useful of the three, but also hardest to find.

 There is very little good information anywhere about these transformers which was part of my motivation for writing this piece.
 The Vinyl Engine has this.
 You might stumble across this, about the ‘M’ version being “only” suited to medium impedance cartridges.